DukeLupus/dlFilter/ReadMe.md

 Alternative to download the latest alpha version [right click here and select save](https://raw.githubusercontent.com/DukeLupus/dlFilter/master/dlFilter.mrc).

 ## Installing
-The best place to install scripts is in your mIRC settings directory (use the mIRC command "//echo -a $mircdir" to find out where this is) or in a scripts subdirectory.
+The best place to install scripts is in your mIRC settings directory (use the mIRC command `//echo -a $mircdir` to find out where this is) or in a scripts subdirectory.

-When you have placed the file in the directory you want, then use the mIRC command //load -rs1 [directory]\dlFilter.mrc
+When you have placed the file in the directory you want, then use the mIRC command `//load -rs1 [directory]\dlFilter.mrc`.

 ## Upgrading
 The best way to upgrade if you are on dlFilter v2 is to use the built in upgrader.
 Otherwise, download the dlFilter.mrc script as above, repalce your old version with the new version and restart mIRC.